 LnGDP had a mean of 3.187986 and its standard deviation is 0.7837565.
-Its minimum value is 2.054979 while maximum value is 4.575846.
-Overall, LnDD had the highest mean value of 7.079243 amongst
+Its minimum value is 2.054979 while the maximum value is 4.575846.
+Overall, LnDD had the highest mean value of 7.079243 amongst the variables expressed in logarithm form while EXR has the highest value of 72.59213 amongst the variables not expressed in their logarithm form.

-After conducting unit root test using ADF test, all variables except inflation were integrated of order one, I (1).
-Therefore, the variables that were stationary after first difference were differenced once in order to avoid the spurious regression because this study adopted OLS model for estimation.
-Multicollinearity tests indicated that all the variables had a mean VIF of 1.78, indicating absence of multicollinearity.
+After conducting the unit root test using the ADF test, all variables except inflation were integrated into order one, I (1).
+Therefore, the variables that were stationary after the first difference was differenced once to avoid spurious regression because this study adopted the OLS model for estimation.
+Multicollinearity tests indicated that all the variables had a mean VIF of 1.78, indicating the absence of multicollinearity.